dhaval201279/dhaval-shah.com/content/post/2026-06-13-part-2-billion-users-db-design.md

 );
 ```

-And here is your query for User Detail API which is equally elegant:
+And here is the query for User Detail API which is equally elegant:
 ``` sql
 SELECT u.*, k.status, k.verified_at, k.doc_type,
        a.account_id, a.account_type, a.account_no, a.balance